H.R.1309 - Workplace Violence Prevention for Health Care and Social Service Workers Act116th Congress (2019-2020) |

 (C) by inserting after subparagraph (Y) the following new subparagraph:

-“(Z) in the case of hospitals that are not otherwise subject to the Occupational Safety and Health Act of 1970 (or a State occupational safety and health plan that is approved under 18(b) of such Act) and skilled nursing facilities that are not otherwise subject to such Act (or such a State occupational safety and health plan), to comply with the Workplace Violence Prevention Standard (as promulgated under section 101 of the Health Care Workplace Violence Prevention Act of 2018).”; and
+“(Z) in the case of hospitals that are not otherwise subject to the Occupational Safety and Health Act of 1970 (or a State occupational safety and health plan that is approved under 18(b) of such Act) and skilled nursing facilities that are not otherwise subject to such Act (or such a State occupational safety and health plan), to comply with the Workplace Violence Prevention Standard (as promulgated under section 101 of the Workplace Violence Prevention for Health Care and Social Service Workers Act).”; and

 (i) by striking “(a)(1)(U)” and inserting “(a)(1)(V)”; and